 Where we are in the process

-We have purchased 7.8 acres of land with a view as the site for our community which we've christened Prairie Hill.
+We have purchased 7.8 acres of land as the site for our community which we've christened Prairie Hill.
 It's located on the west side of the river just a mile and a half from downtown Iowa City, within walking/biking distance to campus.
 The site is near city and university bus stops.
 Come see some photos!

 We’ve done a lot of research and jumped through many of the legal hoops necessary to build a framework for the community.

 Our architect, John Shaw, has submitted a preliminary design for a spectacular common house which includes a large dining room and kitchen, shared work spaces and several apartments.